ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - RS/RO: the RS promises it protects its resources from unauthorized access, and only accepts valid access tokens issued by a trusted AS.
 In case tokens are key bound, proper validation is expected from the RS.
 - AS/RO: the AS is expected to follow the decisions made by the RO, either through interactive consent requests, repeated interactions or automated rules (as described in {{sequence}}).
 Privacy considerations aim to reduce the risk of an honest but too curious AS, or the consequences of an unexpected user data exposure.
 - AS/RS: the AS promises to issue valid access tokens to legitimate client requests (i.e. after carrying out appropriate due diligence, as defined in the GNAP protocol).
-Some optional configurations are covered by {{I-D.draft-ietf-gnap-resource-servers}}.
+Some optional configurations are covered by {{I-D.ietf-gnap-resource-servers}}.

-A global assumption made by GNAP is that authorization requests are security and privacy sensitive, and appropriate measures are respectively detailed in {{Security}} and {{Privacy}}.
+A global assumption made by GNAP is that authorization requests are security and privacy sensitive, and appropriate measures are respectively detailed in {{security}} and {{privacy}}.

 A formal trust model is out of scope of this specification, but might be carried out thanks to {{promise-theory}}.